Rohan-s18/CSDS338_Lab/Week 1/README.md

 ## Files
 Here is a description of the files in this week's lab:
-  - **helloworld.c**: This file will be used to understand print statements in C.
+  - **helloworld.c**: This file will be used for print statements in C.
   - **arithmetic.c**: This file will be used for arithmetic operations in C.

 ## Writing and Compiling code in C